ABOUT OUR TEAM

 • Registered Play Therapist Supervisor

-I specialize in providing play therapy for children as young as 2 years old, counseling for tweens & teens, and personalized support for parents in finding solutions for their families.
-I partner with parents to build a treatment plan with goals tailored to their family needs.
+I specialize in play therapy for children as young as 2 years old, counseling for teens, and personalized support for parents in finding solutions for their families.
+I have also offered social-emotional programming for preschools and homeschool groups, small group counseling for various ages, and workshops and outreach with schools and child care centers in our community.

 Stephanie Lemmey